 South Pacific nations have the highest prevalence of diabetes in the world – so high that the United Nations reports that diabetes and other non-communicable diseases are one of the greatest threats to the regions development.

-The 10,000 Toes campaign is committed to saving the lives and limbs of those affected.
+The 10,000 Toes campaign is committed to turning the tide of diabetes to save lives and limbs.
 This project will:

 - Equip every Pacific village with the skills and tools to conduct community health assessments for the early detection of diabetes (and other, related chronic diseases)